MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods/devenv-getimageresource-method.md

 ---

 # GetImageResource Method

 Gets the URL for an image resource specified in the control add-in manifest.
 The image resource is stored in the database as part of the .zip file for the control add-in and is exposed to the control add-in script running on the Business Central client using the URL that this method returns.

+For more information, see [Control Addin Object](../devenv-control-addin-object.md).

 ## Method signature

 `string Microsoft.Dynamics.NAV.GetImageResource(imageName)`

 ## Parameters